therealexpertai/extract-python/README.md

 ### Methods

 **layout_document_async()**

 Use the `layout_document_async()` method to analyze a document.
-The method correspond to the <a href="https://docs.expert.ai/extract/latest/reference/layout-document-async/" target="_blank">`layout-document-async`</a> API resource and it starts an asyncronous layout recognition task.
+The method corresponds to the <a href="https://docs.expert.ai/extract/latest/reference/layout-document-async/" target="_blank">`layout-document-async`</a> API resource and it starts an asyncronous layout recognition task.
 It returns the ID of that task.

 There are two possible syntaxes: